RocketBus/clickbus-api-doc/source.md

     - Created from a `store` called _NewWorld_;
     - Selected 1 Seat for _Fulano da Silva_ and 1 Seat for _Beltrano da Silva_ in the same Order;
     - Each item costs R$ 12.35, so the `request.buyer.payment.total` value is _2470_;
-    - The payment is settled to a single `installment`.
+    - The payment is settled to a single `installment`, using `creditcard`.

         ```json
         {